couchbaselabs/ToDoLite-Android/tutorial.md

 The solution is on the `workshop/query_views` branch.

 At this point, we could pass the result enumerator to a ArrayAdapter or RecyclerViewAdapter to display the lists on screen.
-However, we will jump slightly ahead of ourselves and use a Live Query.
+However, we will jump slightly ahead of ourselves and use a Live Query to have Reactive UI capabilities.

-### STEP 5: A Recycler View meets a Live Query
+### STEP 4: A Recycler View meets a Live Query

 Couchbase Lite provides live queries.
 Once created, a live query remains active and monitors changes to the view's index, notifying observers whenever the query results change.
 Live queries are very useful for driving UI components like lists.